 It’s time to start shopping for your wedding gown, but like most brides, you aren’t sure where to start.
 Maybe you have thought of this moment since your were a little girl, or maybe you have’t really dreamt of what you would wear at all.
 Either way your gown will be the focus of the day and one of the most expensive and memorable parts of your wedding day.
 Not to mention having it on display in your wedding photos for years to come.
 There are so many options and where to start?
 Read on and we will suggest when to start, where to start and what to expect during your wedding dress shopping experience.

 When should you start?

 Always!
 Shop early.
 We always recommend that you start your shopping 8-12 months before your wedding date.
 Why so early you may ask?
-You will need about 5 to 6 months to order your special gown, and of course you need to spare 1-2 months for fittings to ensure all aspects of your gown are perfect for your big day.
-Some designers may be able to accommodate a quicker delivery, but keep in mind you may need to be more open minded or flexible when you are shopping with less then 6 months before your wedding day.
+You will need about 5 to 6 months to order your special gown, and of course, you need to spare 1-2 months for fittings to ensure all aspects of your gown are perfect for your big day.
+Some designers may be able to accommodate a quicker delivery, but keep in mind you may need to be more open-minded or flexible when you are shopping with less than 6 months before your wedding day.
 Also when starting your shopping in the late fall or winter keep in mind bridal boutiques are very busy and you may need to book a couple weeks in advance to get popular times like evenings and weekends.

 Where should you go?